 The RTSJ comprises several areas of extended semantics.
 These areas are discussed in approximate order of their relevance to realtime programming.
-The semantics and mechanisms of each of threads and scheduling, synchronization, asynchronous event handling, asynchronous transfer of control, memory management, and physical memory access are all crucial to the acceptance of the RTSJ as a viable realtime development platform.
+The semantics and mechanisms of each of threads and scheduling, synchronization, asynchrony, clocks and timers, memory management, device access and raw memory, system options, and exceptions are all crucial to the acceptance of the RTSJ as a viable realtime development platform.
 Further details, exact requirements, class documentation, and rationale for these extensions are given in subsequent chapters.